 - Mandated Use of Volunteers Organizations must use volunteers in order to be eligible for VOCA funds.
 Programs for which volunteer usage presents a hardship may include a hardship waiver request as an attachment to their application.
-A "compelling reason" may be a statutory or contractual provision concerning liability or confidentiality of counselor/victim information, which bars using for certain positions, or the inability to recruit and maintain volunteers after a sustained and aggressive effort.
+A "compelling reason" may be a statutory or contractual provision concerning liability or confidentiality of counselor/victim information, which bars using volunteers for certain positions, or the inability to recruit and maintain volunteers after a sustained and aggressive effort.
 Note: Although CJCC no longer requires agencies to submit a minimum level of volunteers as match, applicant organizations must use volunteers to be eligible for VOCA funds.
-In addition, CJCC encourages agencies to utilize volunteers to the greatest extent possible. - Provide match All VOCA program recipients must contribute to the total cost of their VOCA-funded project by providing at least a 20% cash or in-kind match from non-federal sources to the federal amount awarded.
+In addition, CJCC encourages agencies to utilize volunteers to the greatest extent possible. - Provide match All VOCA program recipients must contribute to the total cost of their VOCA-funded project by providing at least a 20% cash or in-kind match from non- federal sources to the federal amount awarded.
 Waivers may be available for the match requirement.
-See pages 15 & 23 for more information on match.
+See pages 13 & 19 for more information on match.

-Note: Per the VOCA Fix to Sustain the Crime Victims Fund Act of 2021, CJCC will initiate blanket match waivers for all victim service providers during the FY2023 VOCA grant period, October 1, 2023 - September 30, 2024.
+Note: Per the VOCA Fix to Sustain the Crime Victims Fund Act of 2021, CJCC per its discretion, will initiate blanket match waivers for all victim service providers during the FY2024 VOCA grant period, October 1, 2024 - September 30, 2025.
 PUBL027.PS (congress.gov).
-Applicants should take match requirements for subsequent grant award periods into consideration when applying for funding.
+Applicants should take match requirements for subsequent grant award periods into consideration.

-- Record of effective services and organizational capacity- An organization must demonstrate a record of providing effective services to victims of crime.
+• Record of effective services and organizational capacity- An organization must demonstrate a record of providing effective services to victims of crime.
 This includes having the support and approval of its services by the community, a history of providing direct services in a cost-effective manner, and a breadth or depth of financial support from other sources.
-For a glossary of terms and services, please refer to the Victim Service Statistical Report (VSSR) Subgrantee Guide on CJCC's website.
+For a glossary of terms and services, please refer to the Victim Service Statistical Report (VSSR) Subgrantee Guide on CJCC's on CJCC's website.
 An organization must also demonstrate financial support from other funding sources.
 Generally, organizations should have a variety of funding sources besides federal funding in order to ensure their financial stability.
 See 28 C.F.R.
-94.112(b); 34 U.S.C. § 20103(b)(1)(B) An organization should be able to demonstrate that at least 25% of financial support comes from non-Crime Victims Fund sources. - Promote community efforts to aid crime victims An organization must promote community-based coordinated public and private efforts to aid crime victims.
-Coordination may include, but is not limited to, serving on federal, state, local, tribal work groups, Native American task forces, commissions, working groups, coalitions, and/or multi-disciplinary teams to oversee and recommend improvements to community responses to crime victims and developing written agreements and protocols for such responses. - Assistance to victims in applying for compensation Organizations supported by VOCA Assistance funds are required by federal law to provide assistance to victims in applying for crime victim compensation benefits (including potential recipients who are victims of federal crime).
-Such assistance may include identifying and notifying crime victims of the availability of compensation; assisting victims with application forms and procedures; obtaining necessary documentation, and/or checking on claim status.
-Such assistance services shall be reported in the OVC Performance Measurement Tool.
-To be counted as reportable services, the program must provide substantive assistance to the client in applying for Compensation.
-Such assistance may be reported regardless of whether the client submits their completed application.
-For additional guidance surrounding crime victims compensation, or to obtain contact information for the Crime Victims Compensation, visit CJCC CVCP (ga.gov).
+94.112(b); 34 U.S.C. § 20103(b)(1)(B) An organization should be able to demonstrate that at least 25% of financial support comes from non-Crime Victims Fund sources. website.
+An organization must also demonstrate financial support from other funding sources.
+Generally, organizations should have a variety of funding sources besides federal funding in order to ensure their financial stability.
+See 28 C.F.R.
+94.112(b); 34 U.S.C.